SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 7. [Configure Edge Agent](/guides/edge/installation/#option-7-configure-edge-agent)
 8. Exit

+>**Important**:<br>
+- Option 1 is the first step that you must perform while configuring the Edge server.<br>
->**Important**: Option 3, 4 and 6 will only work after you have successfully completed the post-installation setup (Option 2).
+- Option 3, 4 and 6 will only work after you have successfully completed the post-installation setup (Option 2). <br>
-Option 1 and 4 cannot be invoked from a remote connection like SSH.
+- Option 1 and 4 cannot be invoked from a remote connection like SSH.
 You will have to run these directly from the terminal within the VM.

 #### Option 1 - Configure network

 >**Info**: This option is not required if you use VirtualBox as with VirtualBox the IP is configured out of the box in VM.
 You can immediately proceed with running the post-installation.

->**Important**: This task needs to be invoked from within the VM and cannot be invoked via a remote connection.
+>**Important**: This task needs to be invoked from within the VM and cannot be invoked through a remote connection.

 First, select the type of input you want to use.

 `* Enter [F] to take input from file or [C] to take input from console: `

-You have the choice to  enter the network parameters manually via the console or via a file.
+You have the choice to  enter the network parameters manually through the console or through a file.

 ##### Console input